Introduction

 3. Crushing Strength Test

-Metallic moulds of size 150 mm × 150 mm × 150 mm are used for casting concrete cubes.
-Before filling mould, it is properly oiled on its inner surfaces, so that cubes can be easily separated.
-Fresh cube is filled with concrete to be tested in 3 layers and kept in the room.
-After 24 hours, cube is removed from the mould and kept under water for curing.
-After 28 days of curing cubes are tested in the compression testing machine.
-In this test cubes are placed over the smooth surface which is in contact with side plates of mould.
-The crushing load is noted and crushing strength is found as load divided by surface area (150 × 150 `mm^2`).
+Technicians use metallic moulds of size 150 mm × 150 mm × 150 mm to cast concrete cubes.
+Before filling the mould, they properly oil its inner surfaces to ensure easy removal of the cubes.
+They fill the mould with fresh concrete in three layers and keep it in the room.
+After 24 hours, they remove the cube from the mould and place it under water for curing.
+After 28 days of curing, they test the cubes in a compression testing machine.
+During the test, they place each cube with the smooth surface (originally in contact with the side plates of the mould) facing downward.
+They record the crushing load and calculate the crushing strength by dividing the load by the surface area (150 × 150 mm²).

 Code specify the desirable strength of concrete for 3 days and 7 days for quick assessment of strength of concrete.